 Refresh with dry shampoo.

 Spritz some dry shampoo on the crown line to refresh your scalp and sop up any grease or oil.
 This will help prep your locks for a fuller beehive.
 We like the oil-absorbent and mega-volumizing properties of Bed Head by TIGI Oh Bee Hive!
 Matte Dry Shampoo.

 Backcomb the crown from ends to roots to create your beehive.
+This step is crucial when it comes to achieving the vintage half-up hair.
 For best results, work in short bursts from the midlength to your scalp.

 Pin it in place.

 To form your vintage half-up hair look, use a very light touch to gently smooth your beehive over and pin the ponytail in place.